LokoDenis/cv_project/README.md

 * grads_and_etc.cpp and "Gradients" dir - shows the look of gradient vectors on pictures

 **The main File**
 base_creation.cpp

-* reads pictures from the specified folder and saves them as visual
+* reads pictures from the specified folder and saves them as visual words

 * adds new images to the existing base

 * "data" directory includes examples of YAML files being saved.

 ** For more detailed information related to the current progress consider looking through issues and changelog.txt **